Originally posted on 02/12/2019, content updated on 10/09/2023

 Following are some of the main differences between both entities:

-- An Inc. is subject to U.S. federal, state and local corporate income tax (effective January 1, 2018, the federal corporate income tax rate was reduced from 35% to 21%).
+- An Inc. is subject to U.S. federal, state and local corporate income tax.
 An LLC is not subject to federal or state income tax (but may be subject to local tax, such as the New York City unincorporated business tax).
 Profits of an LLC are allocated or “passed-through” to its owners, who are subject to U.S. income tax on those profits, whether or not distributed, and who will need to file U.S. income tax returns for their share of the LLC’s profits.

 - Professional investors, such as venture capitalists, often do not want to invest in LLCs because of their flow-through tax treatment.
 In order to avoid pass-through tax treatment to the FC, an LLC can file an election with the IRS to be taxed as a corporation.
 Alternatively, the FC could establish a so-called “blocker” corporation which will own or invest in the LLC.

-- Dividends from an Inc. to the FC are generally subject to a U.S. withholding tax of 30% or a reduced income tax treaty rate, if applicable.
-After-tax profits of an LLC are generally subject to a U.S. “branch profits” tax of 30% (or a reduced income tax treaty rate, if applicable) when distributed or deemed distributed to the FC.
-In contrast, net-profits distributed to an owner in the U.S. are not taxed again.
+- Dividends from an Inc. to the FC are generally subject to a U.S. withholding tax or a reduced income tax treaty rate, if applicable.
+After-tax profits of an LLC are generally subject to a U.S. “branch profits” tax (or a reduced income tax treaty rate, if applicable) when distributed or deemed distributed to the FC.
+In contrast, net profits distributed to an owner in the U.S. are not taxed again.

 Formation costs: Although the costs of formation of an Inc. and an LLC are comparable, an LLC which will register in New York will need to publish its formation in two newspapers in New York.
 Publication costs can make the formation or registration of an LLC in New York more expensive than that of an Inc.